Order, wait, notice the room. The first cup tells you how the day moves.

 Tables

-Restaurants, markets, bakeries, and meals that reveal the character of a place.
+Breakfast rooms, bakeries, coffee bars, and meals that reveal the character of a place.

 Routes